locp/cf-vpc-adaptor/README.md

 ## Results

+The [`monolithic-stack.yaml`](monolithic-stack.yaml) file was split into two files called [`vpc.yaml`] and [`ec2.yaml`].

 ## Limitations

-Currently this example only covers the creation of a two AZ environment.
-It will be expanded upon to increase this in future.
+Currently this example only covers the creation of two a public subnet and a private subnet within two AZs.
+Support for additional AZs will be added in future.

+There also is not functional difference between the public (edge) subnet and the private (inside) subnet.
+Again this will be expanded upon in future.